FREE Shipping on orders over $899

 5. Probiotic Yogurt:

 Yogurt containing beneficial probiotic strains can help restore the balance of bacteria in the gut.
-This is especially important for people with colitis, as the disease is often associated with an imbalance in the intestinal flora.
+This is especially important for people with colitis, as the condition is often associated with an imbalance in gut flora.

 6. Quinoa:

 Quinoa is an excellent source of protein and fiber.
-Unlike some grains, quinoa is easy to digest and does not irritate the intestinal lining.
-This makes it a healthy option for those looking for foods that do not aggravate colitis.
+Unlike some grains, quinoa is easy to digest and doesn't irritate the intestinal lining.
+This makes it a healthy choice for those looking for foods that won't aggravate colitis.

 7. Bone Broth:

 Bone broth is rich in nutrients that can help repair the intestinal lining and reduce inflammation.
-Additionally, it can be comforting to the digestive system and easy to tolerate for those with colitis.
+It can also be soothing to the digestive system and easy to tolerate for those with colitis.

 8. Ginger: